Firm News and Events

 Justice Alito’s separate concurring opinion in Mallory highlights Dormant Commerce Clause concerns with the mandatory jurisdiction language in Pennsylvania’s statute.
 We anticipate further litigation on this issue as Mallory is remanded back to the Pennsylvania Supreme Court.
 Finally, Mallory may result in increased use of forum non conveniens arguments seeking to transfer cases to an alternative forum, even if personal jurisdiction exists.
 See, e.g., C.R.S. § 13-20-1004.

 Attorneys at Wells, Anderson & Race, LLC frequently advise and represent corporations in Colorado state and federal courts.
-Please contact Adam O’Brien or Chelsie Smith for additional information.
+Please contact Adam O’Brien for additional information.

 Published by